jueckstock/jueckstock.github.io/index.md

 I work in the [Wolfpack Security & Privacy Research](https://wspr.csc.ncsu.edu) Lab with my advisor, [Alexandros Kapravelos](https://kapravelos.com).
 In addition to my core research (see below), I help the rest of the Kapravelos group maintain its technical infrastructure and organize the annual [HackPack](https://hackpack.club) CTF.

 But that's just my day job.
-My real life orbits the demanding but incomparably rewarding intersection of marriage, fatherhood, exploration of the arts and sciences, and hope in Jesus Christ.  *Soli Deo gloria*.
+My real life orbits the demanding but incomparably rewarding intersection of marriage, fatherhood, personal enrichment exploring the arts and sciences, and eternal hope in Jesus Christ.  *Soli Deo gloria*.

 # Research Interests